KeyanSong/431-2018/software/README.md

 - You will need a laptop computer in this class, not just an iPad or other tablet, but an actual computer.
     - We've made some effort in terms of course requirements to set the bar low.
 You do not need a state of the art machine, nor should you need any special hardware to run things for this course.
-    - You will need a laptop, either PC or Mac, but the style should be determined by your personal preferences and how you believe you will use the machine in your research life, I think.
-Dr. Love has a fairly old MacBook Air which he uses in class, and a series of desktop PCs at offices around Cleveland.
+    - You will need a laptop, either PC or Mac, but the style should be determined by your personal preferences and how you believe you will use the machine in your research life.
+Dr. Love uses a fairly old MacBook Air in class, and a series of desktop PCs at offices around Cleveland.
     - In this class, you'll be using R Studio and R, which look the same on either a PC or a Mac, and are free and open-source, so it's really your call.
     - Any reasonably recent PC or Macintosh machine will work well.
 I do not recommend the use of a Chrome device for this class, and if you have a Linux system, you can certainly run R and R Studio well, but you definitely know better than I do how to accomplish that.
 - All of the software we will use in this class is either free and open source, or available to you for free through your affiliation with CWRU.